 The advantage of the microsegmentation approach is that it lets you tie security policies to individual virtual machines.
 “In a software-defined data center—or a hybrid cloud with orchestration—every time I provision a new virtual machine, I want that VM to have a security policy tied to it at provisioning," says HPE's Leech.
 "That way, as that VM moves around the cloud network and migrates from one machine to another, that security policy will follow it.
 Also, when that VM is torn down, I want that security policy to go away as well.”

-Vanilla or strawberry?
-Lessons for leaders
+Cloud firewalls: Lessons for leaders

 - Remember, when you migrate your servers and application to the cloud in an IaaS/PaaS architecture, you are not migrating responsibility for security.
 Sure, the cloud service provider might have some responsibility overall, but it’s not protecting your servers against malware, hack attacks, data exfiltration, or unpatched vulnerabilities in those virtual servers’ operating systems or applications.
 That’s your job.
 And while a big piece of that challenge is to keep your software up to date, it’s equally important to protect everything with firewalls.